Head coach Denis Betts and three members of his coaching staff have extended their contracts with Widnes until the end of the 2014 season.

 But significant progress was made in the second half of the campaign and optimism is high that

-"I'm really pleased that our chairman Steve O'Connor and chief executive James Rule believe I am the right person to continue this work and take things forward," Betts told the
+"I'm really pleased that our chairman Steve O'Connor and chief executive James Rule believe I am the right person to continue this work and take things forward," Betts told the club website.

 "If you have ambitions of achieving anything, what you need is consistency.